-But here’s the thing – this is the most important time for you to nourish yourself.
-The Quran describes menstruation as an “adha” translated to “hurt” or “discomfort”.
+But here’s the thing: this is the most important time for you to nourish yourself.
+The Quran describes menstruation as “adha” which is translated as “hurt” or “discomfort.”

-What really breaks my heart are the women who have underlying health issues having to compromise because of the taboo.
+What really breaks my heart are the women who have underlying health issues but have to compromise because of the taboo.

 Then there are the women who have hormonal imbalances and experience things like PMS and painful periods.
 Having PMS can make a woman very confused about the emotions she is experiencing in the days before her period commences.